Bani57/HowToRideTheShoppingCart/index.markdown

 Our analysis showed that campaigns play a major role in how people spend their money.
 In deriving the true amount of money that households spend on every visit to their local supermarket, we took into account the coupon value.
 Households which regularly participate in loyality programs, may end up paying less money, even if they purchase more expensive products.
-Let us find out what the total amount of coupons used is and it varies with annual income!
+Let us find out what the total amount of coupons used is and how it varies with annual income!

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_44.html"></iframe>